History of software: Early days of computer software (1948–1979)

 In his manuscript "A Mathematical Theory of Communication", Claude Shannon (1916–2001) provided an outline for how binary logic could be implemented to program a computer.
 Subsequently, the first computer programmers used binary code to instruct computers to perform various tasks.
 Nevertheless, the process was very arduous.
 Computer programmers had to provide long strings of binary code to tell the computer what kind of data it should store.
 Code and data had to be loaded onto computers using various tedious mechanisms, including flicking switches or punching holes at predefined positions in cards and loading these punched cards into a computer.
 With such methods, if a mistake was made, the whole program might have to be loaded again from the beginning.

 The very first time a stored-program computer held a piece of software in electronic memory and executed it successfully, was 11 am 21 June 1948, at the University of Manchester, on the Manchester Baby computer.
 It was written by Tom Kilburn, and calculated the highest factor of the integer 2^18 = 262,144.
-Starting with a large trial divisor, it performed division of 262,144 by repeated subtraction then checked if the remainder was zero.
+Starting with a large trial divisor, it performed a division of 262,144 by repeated subtraction and then checked if the remainder was zero.
 If not, it decremented the trial divisor by one and repeated the process.
 Google released a tribute to the Manchester Baby, celebrating it as the "birth of software".

 FORTRAN was developed by a team led by John Backus at IBM in the 1950s.
 The first compiler was released in 1957.
 The language proved so popular for scientific and technical computing that by 1963 all major manufacturers had implemented or announced FORTRAN for their computers.

 COBOL was first conceived of when Mary K. Hawes convened a meeting (which included Grace Hopper) in 1959 to discuss how to create a computer language to be shared between businesses.
 Hopper's innovation with COBOL was developing a new symbolic way to write programming.
 Her programming was self-documenting.
 Betty Holberton helped edit the language which was submitted to the Government Printing Office in 1960.
 FORMAC was developed by Jean E. Sammet in the 1960s.
 Her book, Programming Languages: History and Fundamentals (1969), became an influential text.